Dominika Karaś, Jan Cieciuch Polish adaptation of social well-being scale (SWB)

 Life satisfaction scale.
 The level of the cognitive dimension of well-being, i.e. satisfaction with life, was measured using the Satisfaction with Life Scale (SWLS; Diener et al., 1985) in the Polish adaptation by Juczyński (2009).
 SWLS is a self-report scale containing five statements that make up the overall life satisfaction score.
 In the presented research, a five-point response format was used instead of a seven-point one, for the reasons mentioned above (from 1 – I strongly disagree, to 5 – I strongly agree).
 The reliability of the tool, estimated based on Cronbach’s α coefficient, in this study, is .77.

 Psychological well-being questionnaire.
 The presented research also used a shortened version of the Psychological Well-Being Scale (PWB; Ryff, 1989), in the Polish adaptation of Karaś and Cieciuch (2017).
 It is a self-report scale consisting of six subscales, each containing three items.
-These scales measure six aspects of psychological well-being as conceptualized by Ryff (1989): autonomy, control over the environment, personal development, positive relationships with others, life purpose and self-acceptance.
+These scales measure six aspects of psychological well-being as conceptualized by Ryff (1989): autonomy, environmental mastery, personal growth, positive relationships with others, purpose in life and self-acceptance.
 The tool contains a five-point Likert response scale (from 1 – I strongly disagree, to 5 – I strongly agree).
 This tool allows the interpretation of the overall result, which consists of the average of the results of scales measuring individual aspects of well-being.
 This possibility was used in the presented research.
 The reliability of the overall score, assessed using the Cronbach’s α coefficient, was .79.

 Results